 2 CFR 200 (see 2 CFR 200.414, Appendix V and Appendix VII for details)

+Bulletin 101-53: Indirect Cost Rate Approvals

+ODOT Local Government Indirect Cost Rate Plans FAQs

+De Minimis Rate Certification letter template

 No costs may be claimed for reimbursement if incurred prior to FHWA authorization to proceed with the work.
 All work must be programmed with FHWA.

-If the LPA has an approved 2 CFR 200 indirect rate plan, then ODOT will reimburse the approved rate for eligible indirect costs.
+If an LPA has an approved 2 CFR 200 indirect rate plan, then ODOT will reimburse the approved rate for eligible indirect costs.
 Otherwise, ODOT will only reimburse direct costs.

-If the LPA wants to recoup a portion of the agency’s indirect costs, it must develop and maintain an indirect cost rate as described in 2 CFR 200 Appendix VII.
-Developing and indirect cost rate may also require the development of a Cost Allocation Plan as described in 2 CFR 200 Appendix V.
+Indirect cost rates must be developed and maintained as described in 2 CFR 200 Appendix VII.
+Developing an indirect cost rate may also require the development of a Cost Allocation Plan as described in 2 CFR 200 Appendix V.

+If an LPA meets the requirements set forth in 2 CFR 200.414(f), the LPA may request approval to receive reimbursement for indirect costs up to the currently applicable federal de minimis rate.

 No costs may be claimed for reimbursement if incurred prior to FHWA authorization to proceed with the work.